Asare12/ContactBook/README.md

 # ContactBook
 Contact Book is a web based application used to manage contacts.
 Users can enter the application and view their full contact list.
 Users also have the option to add new contacts as they wish.
-They also have the option to update contact details and remove any contacts that arent needed.
+They also have the option to update contact details and remove any contacts that aren't needed.

 ### Prerequisites